mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup.md

 <div id="mac" class="tabcontent" style="display: block;">
 {{% md %}}
-1. Install and configure Docker CE following the instructions at https://docs.docker.com/docker-for-mac/.
+1. Install and configure Docker CE.

+    1. Follow the instructions at https://docs.docker.com/docker-for-mac/.
-    1. Run `sudo nano /etc/hosts` in your terminal to open your `/etc/hosts` file.
-    2. Add `127.0.0.1    dockerhost` to the file.
-    3. Save the file (with ^O) and exit (with ^X).
+    2. Edit `/etc/hosts` file as an administrator (e.g. `sudo`) to define `dockerhost` for use by various Mattermost build scripts.
+Add the following line:

+       ```sh
+       127.0.0.1    dockerhost
+       ```

 2. Download and install homebrew following the instructions at https://brew.sh/.